readytensor/rt-tutorials-data-schema/README.md

 ## Example Schema File

 An example schema file called `employee_attrition_schema.json` is included in the `inputs` folder of this repository.
+The schema is created as per Ready Tensor specifications for the Binary Classification problem category.
 This file serves as an example of the format that a data schema can follow and provides a basis for users to create their own schema files for their own datasets.

 ## Usage